 by Leslie Alwiel

-Bonaventure Cemetery is one of the most popular places to visit here in Savannah, the fourth most popular according to Trip Advisor .
+Bonaventure Cemetery is one of the most popular places to visit here in Savannah, we have been recognized by Trip Advisor . with a Travelers’ Choice award.
 It is a serene and sublime experience to walk about this Victorian Era cemetery filled with beautiful statues, oak trees with Spanish moss, and to learn about the history of those who built our fair city.

 Hours, Parking and Basics

 The cemetery is from 8 am to 5 pm every day of the year and is free to enter.
 There are two small parking areas on the side of each entry gate, another small area near the start of the historical section and places to pull over on the wider roads throughout its 100 acres.

 There are climate controlled restrooms available for use in the building across from the visitor’s center.
 There is also a soda machine available in the same space.

 Bonaventure Cemetery is over 170 years old and features few modern amenities.

 We suggest comfortable shoes, sunscreen in the summer months, and bug spray most of the year to keep the “no see’ums” – sand gnats – at bay.
 We also strongly recommend bringing bottled water during the Spring, Summer and Fall months.